awaken1988/CppSerialization/README.md

 # CppSerialization
-With this lib you are able to serialize your own c++-class to xml.
+With this lib you are able to serialize your own c++-objects to xml.
 Deserialization is also possible.

-Here is an example
+##Example
 ```c++
 class MyClass : public cppserialize::SerializeItem
 {